-Surrogacy is a complex topic, and prospective intended parents often feel overwhelmed with questions about how it works and where to begin.
+Surrogacy is a complex topic, and it’s easy to feel overwhelmed with questions about how it works and where to begin.
 As you consider adding to your family through surrogacy, find answers to some of the most common surrogacy questions for intended parents below.

 What is surrogacy?